openhab/openhab-addons/bundles/org.openhab.binding.knx/README.md

 Some RGB/RGBW products (e.g. MDT) use HSB values for DPT 232.600 instead of RGB.
 This is supported as "vendor-specific DPT" with a value of 232.60000.

-RGBW (DPT 251.600) can either be converted to HSBType, or be represented two items: a HSBType for RGB and an additional PercentType for W channel.
+RGBW (DPT 251.600) can either be converted to HSBType, or represented by two items: a HSBType for RGB and an additional PercentType for the W channel.
 Default handling for RGBW is to use separate items.
-Note that this also requires two frames being sent out separately when these elements are sent to the bus, as the binary representation uses a partially populated KNX frame.
+Note that this also requires two frames to be sent out separately when these elements are sent to the bus, as the binary representation uses a partially populated KNX frame.
 Alternatively, a single HSB item can be used.
-Conversion to a single HSBType will loose the exact setting for W, and will reconstruct it when a conversion to RGBW is required.
+Conversion to a single HSBType will lose the exact setting for W, and will reconstruct it when a conversion to RGBW is required.
 This option can be selected using the special DPT 251.60600.

 ##### Channel Type `contact`, `contact-control`